jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 and inspection of TLS traffic using a middlebox.
 One middlebox builds and operates on traffic at the OSI Layer 3 level, and the other operates on the OSI Layer 2.
-There are two TLS sessions: the first between the TLS client and the middlebox and the second between the middlebox and the TLS server.
+There are two TLS sessions: the first between the TLS client and the middlebox, and the second between the middlebox and the TLS server.
 The decrypted traffic is copied between the two connections.
 To support post-facto decryption, the TLS session keys of one or both TLS sessions are registered with the key governance platform